-For interventions planned below the level of the HHWLT, prioritize their interventions in exposed areas at low tide when possible.
+For interventions planned below the level of the HHWLT, prioritize their implementation in exposed areas at low tide at low tide when possible.
 Stabilize the site before the tide returns.

 Dispose of excavated material outside of the HHWLT.
 If required, contain or stabilize these materials (e.g., impermeable cover, sediment barrier) in order to prevent sediment from entering the aquatic environment.